-Taking a lead from their neighbors to the west and east, as the rulers of both Tunisia and Egypt were overturned, the citizens of Libya sparked a full-scale revolt on February 17, 2011 against the Gadhafi regime.
+Taking a lead from their neighbors to the west and east, as the rulers of both Egypt were overturned, the citizens of Libya sparked a full-scale revolt on February 17, 2011 against the Gadhafi regime.

 A violent civil war followed, and ultimately resulted in the ousting and death of Muammar Gaddafi, as well as the collapse of his 34-year-old Jamahiriya state.
 As a result, Libya is currently undergoing political reconstruction, and is governed under an interim constitution drawn up by the National Transitional Council (NTC).

 Libyans voted in a first ever parliamentary election, since Gadhafi's dictatorship, on July 7, 2012.
 A few weeks later, the General National Congress was given the task of forming an interim government and drafting a new constitution.

 The immediate future of this country remains uncertain as they begin to rebuild their internal structure; oil remains the driving force in Libya's economy, and in fact, the country has the highest standard of living in Africa

 The 10 Smallest Countries In The World

 10 States With The Largest African-American Populations